 Once you have set up a filter, you can always modify it or delete it.

 In our opinion, Google is the authority on making search engines that actually work.
 They give you the ability to search all of your email in seconds for keywords.
 You can also search for only unread messages, so that you don’t have to go digging through pages of old emails.
 If you want to do this, type into the search bar in Gmail: “label:unread”

 Reply as multiple email accounts

 I have a number of email accounts.
 In the past, I would have to take some care to reply from the same email account that I received the current email from.
 This is because sometimes if you sent a message for instance from Gmail to Hotmail, it would automatically be put in their spam folder unless the person had already sent you a message.
 I have four email addresses currently forwarding to my main Gmail address.
 One of these you can find on our contact us page.

 One feature I absolutely adore in Gmail is the choice to automatically respond as the email address that people originally sent to.
-For instance, if one of you sends an email to email@example.com, it will go to my main account.
+For instance, if one of you sends an email to email@example.com [Edit 2022: This account is no longer guaranteed to work], it will go to my main account.
 When I click ‘reply’, Gmail automatically sets it up so that it will reply as my visionofearth.org account.
 This means that I don’t have to pay close attention like I used to.
 I can ‘reply’ with impunity.